South Park season 20: Marketing

 All of the billboards included the caption "We've Been There."
-In some of the locations, personnel of the organizations were displeased to have the billboards outside their locations and asked the billboard operators to leave, including the Los Angeles and both Washington, D.C landmarks.
+In some of the locations, personnel of the organizations were displeased to have the billboards outside their locations and asked the billboard operators to leave, including the Los Angeles and both Washington, D.C., landmarks.
 Comedy Central's Chief Marketing Officer Walter Levitt stated, "That was all expected, and we completely understand why.
 We knew it was risky.
 We did this stunt because we thought it was a great way to remind South Park fans of all the amazing moments of the past 19 seasons and truly a perfect way to celebrate the 20th season."

 Episodes

 Reception

-The season received mixed reviews from critics and fans.
+The season received negative reviews from critics and fans.
 Jesse Schedeen with IGN rated the entire season an 8.4 out of 10, noting "Season 20 proved that South Park has lost none of its edge over the years, as the show targeted everything from Donald Trump to the dangerous allure of nostalgia.
 Though the finale failed to properly tie everything together, South Park's ability to adapt and course-correct to real-world developments served it well this year."